rswamidasan/Data_Science_GCD/CodeBook.md

 3. Name the Activities:  The activities were given  descriptive activity names by matching and replacing the codes with the labels in the activity_labels.txt file.

 4. Give the variables descriptive names:  The variable names from the features.txt file were processed to create tidier, syntactically correct R variable names.
 The characters "-", ",", "(" and ")" are replaced by the "_", with not more than one "_" in sequence.
-Mistakes such as "BodyBody" in a variables names were corrected to ìBodyî.
-The mis-named angle_tBodyAccMean_gravity variable was appended with ìMeanî.
+Mistakes such as "BodyBody" in a variables names were corrected to ‚ÄúBody‚Äù.
+The mis-named angle_tBodyAccMean_gravity variable was appended with ‚ÄúMean‚Äù.

 5. Summarize the data by activity and subject:  The data set was summarized to show average of each variable for each activity and each subject.
 The summarized data in the tidy data set has 180 observations on 86 variables  one observation for each of 6 Activities x 30 Subjects.

 6. Ensure that the data set complies with tidy data norms.
 The data set was found to violate the following tidy data norms [5].

 i.
-Each observation forms a row ii.
+Each observation forms a row

+ii.
 Each variable forms a column.

-The measurements in each row of the data set comes from 2 raw signals  ñ one from an Accelerometer and the other from a Gyroscope.
+The measurements in each row of the data set comes from 2 raw signals  ‚Äì one from an Accelerometer and the other from a Gyroscope.
 These are 2 separate observations, one from each device, which should be split into 2 separate rows to conform with the first norm listed above.
 Since we know whether the raw signal is from the Accelerometer or the Gyroscope before the measurement is done the device is a third fixed variable in this experiment.

 Placing Gyro and Acc variables in the same row also cause the second norm above.
 Consider the variable names.
-Out of 86 measured variables in the current summarized data set, 66 measured variables can be paired with another having the same name except for the ìAccî or ìGyroî string.
+Out of 86 measured variables in the current summarized data set, 66 measured variables can be paired with another having the same name except for the ‚ÄúAcc‚Äù or ‚ÄúGyro‚Äù string.

 For example, "tBodyAcc_mean_X" and "tBodyGyro_mean_X".
 These are more accurately  termed (1) tBody_mean_X, Device = Acc, and (2) tBody_mean_X, Device = Gyro, and placed in separate rows.
-There are 33 such instances where a variable is split across 2 columns, with the added problem that a variable value (in this case ìAccî or ìGyroî) is present in a variable name.
+There are 33 such instances where a variable is split across 2 columns, with the added problem that a variable value (in this case ‚ÄúAcc‚Äù or ‚ÄúGyro‚Äù) is present in a variable name.

-For these reasons, each row has been split into 2 ñ one row with Accelerometer data, the other with Gyroscope data.
-A third fixed variable, ìDeviceî has been added to identify ìAccî rows and ìGyroî row.
+For these reasons, each row has been split into 2 ‚Äì one row with Accelerometer data, the other with Gyroscope data.
+A third fixed variable, ‚ÄúDevice‚Äù has been added to identify ‚ÄúAcc‚Äù rows and ‚ÄúGyro‚Äù row.
 Refer to the accompanying README.md file for a detailed discussion of this issue [6].

 This row splitting action creates a data set  with 360 observations on 56 variables, of which 3 are fixed variables and 53 are measured variables.
 The Gyro rows each have 20 x NA values.
 Some of them are clearly inapplicable to Gyroscope measurements.
 These are the 8 tGravity variables, which are derived entirely from the tAcc-XYZ raw signal, and the 3 angle_XYZ variables.

 The other 9 NA values in the variables starting with fBodyJerk, since, as noted in section 1 of this document, FFTs were applied to tBodyAccJerk-XYZ but not to tBodyGyroJerk-XYZ.
 In all other cases when an FFT was applied to a tBodyAcc signal, it was also applied to the corresponding tBodyGyro signal.
 No explanation is given for this anomaly and the features_info.txt file is inconsistent in other FFT matters.
 For instance, fBodyAccMag is not mentioned in the list of frequency domain variables produced by FFT, but it appears later in the same document and in the data files.

 Perhaps an error has taken place and these missing values should be measured and placed in the data set.
 If so, the NA values will bring these missing values to attention.
-In any event, the signals for generating these variables is present in the ìInertial Signalsî directory.
+In any event, the signals for generating these variables is present in the ‚ÄúInertial Signals‚Äù directory.

 Finally, the order of the columns has been altered so that related variables are grouped together, in this order: